danelahman/lograc-2022/README.md

 older version (which can be common in the case of pre-built binaries) will likely lead to errors when typechecking a newer standard library.

-You can check the Agda version by running `agda --version`.
+You can check your Agda version by running `agda --version` from command line.

 ## Visual Studio Code and the Agda Language Server